 The Pillar Coordinators, Pillar thematic experts supported by Facility point LP with external experts will organise the gathered information and prepare proposals to be discussed at the next TSG meeting planned for March/April.
 At the TSG meeting agreements on contents of most Action Plan chapters (e.g. objectives, challenges, policies, key stakeholders, actions, indicators, targets) will be sought, using the received inputs as the basis.
 This will be a moderated discussion.
 After the meeting results will be written down, sent first to Pillar Coordinators and then to TSG members.
 After fine-tuning they will be included in the first draft of the Action Plan for further commenting from the strategic level (National Coordinators, EC...) and for another round of public consultation.
 The consolidation process will therefore happen entirely in the TSG.

-Topic 1: Marine technologies and blue biotechnologies
+Topic 1: Marine and green & digital maritime technologies and blue biotechnologies (The concept of blue biotechnology is already absorbed in this broader proposed title)

 Challenges